 If you want to build a firewood shed with a neat appearance, we recommend you to hide the edges by installing 1×3 wooden trim.
 Moreover, secure the trims into place with finishing nails and fill the holes with wood putty.
 After the compound hardens, you should sand the surface with a sander.

 Top Tip: In order to protect the firewood storage shed from wood decay or water damage, apply several coats of varnish or paint resistant to water.

 If you follow our instructions and use the right materials, you should build a durable shed with a nice appearance.
 You could adjust the size of the shed to fit your needs, but you need to place more concrete blocks under the frame, if you plan to store a large quantity of firewood.

 Top Tip: Plan everything from the very beginning if you want to get a professional result and a quick construction process.

 This woodworking project is about firewood shed plans free.
 If you want to see more outdoor plans, check out the rest of our step by step projects and follow the instructions to obtain a professional result.
-LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.
+SHARE our projects and follow us on the social networks to help us keep adding free woodworking plans LIKE us on Facebook to be the first that gets our latest updates and submit pictures with your DIY projects.